My Daughter Joy

 My Daughter Joy is a 1950 British drama film directed by Gregory Ratoff and starring Edward G. Robinson, Peggy Cummins and Richard Greene.
 It was written by Robert Thoeren and Wiliam Rose.
 The screenplay concerns a millionaire who spoils his only daughter, but has a strained relationship with his wife.

 The film is a loose adaptation of the 1929 novel David Golder by Irène Némirovsky, which had previously been made into in the 1931 French film of the same title.
 It was released in the United States by Columbia Pictures.

 Plot

 George Constantin is a financier, a self-made man who started as a shoeshine boy and is now a financial genius.
 He dotes on his only daughter Georgette, known as Joy.
 She falls for a young American reporter who writes an exposé of her father's business affairs.
 Constantin subsequently discovers that Joy is not really his daughter, and he becomes insane.

+Constantin's business partners,Mc Tavish and Fogarty,are extremely nervous about the long-shot business deal they have been backing with their millions--which depends solely on the opinions of one eccentric scientist,Professor Keval.
+Famous for long-shot successes, Constantin refuses to listen that money is pouring poured down the rabbit hole.
+It eventually comes down to getting mineral drilling rights in a small Middle East country.
+When the nation's Shah seems reluctant to grant them COnstantin threatens to make mineral discoveries public and have his country swarmed over by claim jumpers and undesirables.
+The threat is interrupted when a telegram arrives announcing the engagement of his daughter to the expose' reporter and that Constantin's wife has given them her blessing.

+Constantin returns home in haste, and to keep her daughter's happiness his wife tells him Joy's real father is Andreas; Constantin's much-abused Major Domo Servant.
+When his daughter arrives to ask his blessing, Constantin is too catatonic to give a reply.
+His daughter leaves,taking it as a rejection.

+Constantin's wife has decided to stay by him, as it is the first time in their marriage when he has actually needed her.